Heres What Home Builders and Designers Will Be Up To This Year

 In one-story homes, the Great Room – and sometimes the foyer, dining room, kitchen, master bedroom, and/or master bath – may be vaulted, typically with clerestory or large windows and sliding glass doors with transom windows above them.
 The "volume rooms" give the impression of more space, especially in homes with smaller square footage.
 To give these rooms dimension and texture, the vaulted ceiling may be accentuated by exposed beams.

-This incredible Great Room in a gorgeous 7,236-square-foot European home plan includes glass doors leading out to a veranda, large clerestory windows, and a soaring two-story vaulted ceiling.
-Note the transom windows above the sliding glass doors.
-The luxurious home has six bedrooms, five baths, four-car garage, theater room, private garden, indoor pool, and library (Plan #106-1171).
+This incredible Great Room (family room) in a gorgeous 5,164-square-foot luxury home plan includes sliding glass doors leading out to the patio, large, double-height windows, and a soaring two-story ceiling.
+The luxurious home has five bedrooms, 3.5+ baths, a three-car garage, theater room, and library (Plan # 161-1003).

 Top: From the luxury plan with a palatial footprint, we go to a two-story, 1,235-square foot rustic getaway cabin with three bedrooms and two baths.
 Look at this vaulted ceiling in the living room, which creates the impression of a bigger space.
 The large windows and skylights give the living room a bright and airy feel.
 Bottom: Another view of the cabin’s living room showcases the clerestory windows and skylights (Plan #160-1009).

 3. Extra Attention on Light